PhotoBooth

 What has come out curious is that US passports provide access to 184 states out of 227, that is when US travelers require no formal visa application to enter a certain destination.
 At the same time, the US only accepts citizens from 44 countries without a visa.

 That relationship gives the United States the 78th place in the openness index.
 Australia and Canada have landed not far away.
-Together with New Zealand and Japan, they comprise the top 5 countries with the biggest difference between the travel freedom their passport holders have and the access they grant to other countries’ residents.
+Together with New Zealand and Japan, they comprise the top 5 countries with the strongest difference between the travel freedom their passport holders have and the access they grant to other countries’ residents.

 With gradual come-back to pre-pandemic levels of traveling, we hope everyone will find picturesque spots to their liking, budget, passport, and visa opportunities, with their less powerful or the strongest passports in the world.